Estevan Bruins: The modern Estevan Bruins

 With the departure of the major junior Bruins, a new Bruins team was founded in Estevan that same year, which has played in the SJHL ever since.

-The Estevan Bruins won the SJHL championship in 1985, 1999 and 2022.
+The Estevan Bruins have won the SJHL championship in 1985, 1999 and 2022.

 Radio station CKSE-FM (Rock 106) broadcasts Bruins games.
 DiscoverEstevan.com covers the team on a daily basis.
 The team is also covered in print on a weekly basis by the Estevan Mercury and Estevan Lifestyles.